ipd39952/coding-challenge/README.md

 * I wanted to stick to using PostgreSQL but effort of learning enough of Sequelize really slowed me down
 * One thing I would change if I had to do the challenge again would be to look into using Mongoose to see if my productivity with go up

-### Looking forward to and appreciate any sort of feedback! 🌱
+### Looking forward to and appreciate any feedback! 🌱